Khujand: Education

-The city is home to Khujand State University, Tajikistan State University of Law, Business, & Politics, Polytechnical Institute of Technical University of Tajikistan, and Khujand Medical College as well as 2-year technical colleges.
+The city is home to Khujand State University, Tajikistan State University of Law, Business, & Politics, Polytechnical Institute of Technological University of Tajikistan, and Khujand Medical College as well as 2-year technical colleges.
 Secondary education is funded by the state except when administered at private institutions.
 Higher education in universities and colleges is subsidized by the Tajik Ministry of Education.

 Demographics

 Khujand is mainly inhabited by ethnic Tajiks.
 Results of population census carried out in 2010: Tajiks – 84%, Uzbeks – 14%, Russians – 0.4%, and others – 1.6%.
 Sunni Islam is a mainly practiced religion in the city.
 The population of the city is 181,600 (Report of Statistical Agency 2019).
 The population in Khujand agglomeration is 931,900 people (2019).